NatWest Rooster Money's Pocket Money Index 2026

 Pocket money essentials: a quick guide for parents

-Saturday is still the most popular pocket money payday, favoured by 45% of families.
-However, we also found that families are often topping up kids’ accounts here and there, through payments for extra chores, one-off rewards for things like hard work in school or preparing for exams, and treats for special occasions such as birthdays.
+Saturday remains the most popular pocket money payday, favoured by 46% of Rooster Money families.
+Pocket money doesn’t always arrive on a fixed schedule though, as many families top up throughout the week through payments for extra chores, one-off rewards for things like good marks at school, or treats for special occasions like birthdays.

-If you’re looking for some inspiration for help around the house, check out our handy pocket money chores list for more ideas to help your kids earn some extra cash.
+Need ideas for chores your kids could take on?
+Check out our handy pocket money chores list for more ideas to help your kids earn some extra cash.

-If you’re looking for answers on how much pocket money to give your kids, check out our ‘how much pocket money to give?’ article which breaks down weekly allowance by age.
+Looking for answers on how much pocket money to give your kids?
+Check out our ‘how much pocket money to give?’ article which breaks down weekly allowance by age.

 Over a quarter (27.4%) of families have a regular pocket money allowance set up.
 And of these families with a fixed routine, over a third (34.8%) make pocket money payment compulsory for getting chores done – that’s one way of motivating them to keep their room tidy!